Program overview

 Expedition

-Students explore Field of Mars Reserve to observe biodiversity, habitats and non-living features.
-Using Field of Mars EEC iPads, they photograph details, collect visual evidence and record observations for use in their field guide.
+Students explore Field of Mars Reserve to investigate biodiversity, habitats and non-living features.
+Using Field of Mars EEC iPads, they photograph, observe and record details that will become the foundation of their digital field guide.

 Field guide